nickerso/cellml-spec-sphinx-test/source/model-interpretation.rst

 .. default-role:: subscript

-1. Every MathML element in the CellML Model, which appears as a direct child information item of the MathML math element information item, which in turn appears as a child information item of a pertinent component element, SHALL be treated as a statement which holds true
+1. Every MathML element in the CellML model, which appears as a direct child information item of the MathML math element information item, which in turn appears as a child information item of a pertinent component element, SHALL be treated as a statement which holds true